xuyungang/CSFeatures/README.md

 ## Quick Start

-### 1. Prepare Data
+### 1. Prepare data
-The data to be prepared includes an expression matrix for scRNA-seq or scATAC-seq (with rows as cells and columns as genes) and the corresponding cell types.
-For spatial data, spatial coordinates must also be provided.
-Spatial information can be extracted using methods such as STAGATE, SpatialPCA, or SpaGCN.
+The input of CSFeatures consists of a preprocessed gene expression matrix and a vector that contains the corresponding labels for all cells to be investigated, such as cell type labels or clustering labels.
+For spatial omics data, spatial coordinates must also be provided.

-In Python, you need to provide an AnnData object as input.
-AnnData is a class designed to store single-cell data.
+You can also provide an AnnData object as input.
 The provided AnnData format should meet the following requirements:
 - The shape of AnnData should be (number of cells, number of genes or regions).
 - The AnnData.obs must contain a 'celltype' field to provide cell classifications.
 - If using spatial scRNA-seq/scATAC-seq data, the AnnData.obsm should include a 'spatial' field to provide spatial information.